commercialhaskell/stack/doc/nix_integration.md

 libraries you use, or to set additional environment variables.
 See the [Nix manual][nix-manual-exprs] for more.
 The `buildStackProject` utility function is documented in the [Nixpkgs manual][nixpkgs-manual-haskell].
-In such case, stack expect this file to define a function of exactly one argument that should be called `ghc` (as arguments within a set are non-positional), which you should give to `buildStackProject`.
+In such case, stack expects this file to define a function of exactly one argument that should be called `ghc` (as arguments within a set are non-positional), which you should give to `buildStackProject`.
 This is a GHC Nix package in the version as defined in the resolver you set in the `stack.yaml` file.